Cynthia7979/conference-toy/tutorial.md

 To do this, choose `OBS-Camera` as your camera in the meeting app.
 4. If everything's set, feel free to add some accessories (stickers) by clicking the button.
 If the program crashes, check if you:
-    * Used images that're **larger** your camera dimensions.
+    * Used images that're **larger than** your camera dimensions.
 The matrix operation cannot do that, and my solution has some bugs.
 5. Also, **close your camera in the meeting** when starting/restarting the program to prevent conflict.
 You may open it afterwards.